bouzou1972/FileConverterBox/replit.md

 ## Overview

-File Converter Box is a web application that provides free, in-browser developer utilities.
-The application is built as a full-stack TypeScript project using React for the frontend and Express.js for the backend, with a focus on client-side processing to ensure user privacy and security.
+File Converter Box is a 100% client-side web application that provides free, privacy-first developer utilities.
+The application is built as a pure frontend TypeScript project using React, with ALL processing happening entirely in the browser - no backend servers, no data uploads, and complete user privacy.

 ## User Preferences